Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 * Security is contextual
 * Define your risk apetite
-* Backups not only of information also or processes - do not rely on single point of failure.
+* Backups not only of information also for processes - do not rely on single point of failure.
 * Don't put all your eggs in the same basket

 Notes: